The Last Seduction: Plot

-On her way to Chicago, she stops in Beston, a small town near Buffalo.
-There she meets Mike Swale, a local man back from a whirlwind marriage in Buffalo that he refuses to talk about.
-He tries to pick up Bridget, and she proceeds to use him for mere sexual gratification during her stay in town.
-Adept at word games and mirror writing, and with an imminent return to her hometown in mind, Bridget changes her name to Wendy Kroy (as a reversal of 'New York') and gets a job at the insurance company where, coincidentally, Mike works.
-Their relationship is strained by her manipulative behavior and the fact that he is falling for her.
+Bridget stops in Beston, a small town near Buffalo.
+She has sex with Mike Swale, a local man back from a whirlwind marriage in Buffalo, which he refuses to talk about.
+Bridget changes her name to Wendy Kroy, and takes a job at the insurance company where Mike works.
+They begin a relationship, but Bridget refuses to tell Mike about her past.

-When Mike tells her how to find out if a man is cheating on his wife by reading his credit reports, Bridget invents a plan based on selling murders to cheated wives.
-She suggests they start with Lance Collier, a cheating, wife-beating husband residing in Florida.
-This proves to be the last straw for Mike, and he leaves her alone in his place after an argument.
-Meanwhile, the loan shark breaks Clay's thumb for not repaying his loan.
-Fearing for his health and in dire financial straits, he hires a private detective, Harlan, to retrieve the money from his wife.
+When Mike tells her how to tell if a man is cheating on his wife by reading his credit reports, Bridget devises a plan based on selling murders to cheated wives.
+When Mike objects, they argue and he leaves.
+A private detective hired by Clay, Harlan, holds Bridget at gunpoint in her car.
+Bridget tricks him into removing his seatbelt, then purposely crashes her car, killing him.
+As Harlan was black, she takes advantage of local racism to persuade the police to close the case without investigation.

-Harlan traces her phone area code, travels to Beston, and accosts Bridget at gunpoint right after her argument with Mike.
-Bridget purposely crashes her car after tricking Harlan into removing his seat belt, resulting in his death.
-Because Harlan was Black, she uses local racial prejudice to persuade the police to close the case without further investigation.
-Bridget then resumes her manipulation of Mike and pretends to travel to Florida to kill Collier.
+Bridget lies to Mike that she has traveled to Florida to kill Lance Collier, an abusive husband.
 Instead, she goes to Buffalo to meet Mike's ex-wife, Trish.
-Upon returning, Bridget shows Mike the money she stole from Clay, claiming it is her cut of the life insurance payout from the new widow.

-Bridget claims to have done it so they can live together and then tries to persuade him that he must also commit a similar murder so they will be even and to prove that he loves her.
-She tries to talk Mike into killing a tax lawyer in New York City who is cheating old ladies out of their homes.
-At first, he refuses, but later agrees after receiving a letter from Trish saying she is moving to Beston.
-The letter was forged by Bridget to change his mind.
+Upon returning, Bridget shows Mike the money she stole from Clay, claiming it is her cut of the life insurance payout from the Florida job.
+She tells Mike they can start a life together with the money, but insists he must murder a tax lawyer in New York who is cheating elderly women out of their homes.
+When he refuses, Bridget forges a letter from Trish saying she is moving to Beston.
+Desperate to avoid Trish, Mike accepts the job.

-Mike goes to New York and breaks into the apartment of the supposed attorney, who turns out to be Clay.
-After Mike handcuffs Clay, Clay realizes what is happening when Mike mentions Bridget's alias and convinces Mike of the truth by showing him a photo of himself and Bridget together.
-They then hatch a plot to double-cross her.

-Bridget arrives, and the still-immobilized Clay, who has been clever enough to predict most of Bridget's actions but fails to understand her sociopathy, tries to make amends with her.
-Instead, she empties a pepper spray bottle down his throat, killing him.
+Bridget swaps the name on Clay's door with the name of the attorney Mike believes he has been sent to kill.
+Mike enters the apartment and handcuffs Clay.
+Clay realizes what is happening when Mike mentions Bridget's alias and shows Mike a photo of himself and Bridget together.
+They form a plan to double-cross her.
+When Bridget arrives, Clay tries to make amends with her, but she empties a pepper spray bottle down his throat, killing him.
 She tells a stunned Mike to rape her.
-When he refuses, she tells him she knows the truth about Trish, who is transgender, and goads him by calling him a homophobic slur.
-This causes Mike to have rough sex with her while acting out a rape fantasy.
+When he refuses, she tells him she knows that Trish is transgender and goads him with homophobic slurs.
+While Mike has rough sex with her, she dials 911 and allows them to listen, incriminating Mike.
+He is jailed for rape and murder, while Bridget escapes with Clay's money and multimillion-dollar life insurance payout.
+In a limousine, she burns the apartment label, the only evidence linking her to Clay's death.

-Unbeknownst to Mike, Bridget has dialed 9-1-1, and she coaxes him into "confessing" to Clay's murder as part of the role-play.
-Mike is arrested for rape and murder, while she escapes with the cash, later calmly destroying the only evidence that could have been used in Mike's defense.